hpc2n/selecting-modules/docs/intro.md

 This is the recommended way to find existing software modules at **HPC2N**, **LUNARC**, (**C3SE**), and **PDC**.

-??? question "Why is `ml spider` slow at the UPPMAX clusters?
+??? question "Why is `ml spider` slow at the UPPMAX clusters?"

     The reason is the large software stack at UPPMAX (1000s of modules, inclusing different versions).
 It takes time to go through everything!